-Dr. Khot has over fourteen years of experience working with microbial diagnostics spanning environmental monitoring and clinical microbiology.
-During this period, he has successfully led numerous projects to evaluate, develop, and implement microbial diagnostic assays based on MALDI-TOF mass spectrometry, nucleic acid amplification, DNA sequencing, cell viability indicators, spectroscopy, and data analytics in regulated environments.
+Dr. Khot has extensive experience spanning environmental monitoring and clinical microbiology.
+He is passionate about developing microbial diagnostics to improve product quality and patient care.
+He has successfully led numerous projects to evaluate, develop, and implement microbial diagnostic assays based on MALDI-TOF mass spectrometry, nucleic acid amplification, DNA sequencing, cell viability indicators, spectroscopy, and data analytics in regulated environments.

 Articles & Publications

 - Operational impact of library development on the identification of organisms in the family Bacillaceae (PDA Poster)